Husein Cumber: Career

 After college, Cumber began his career with the John D. and Catherine T. MacArthur Foundation, where he worked in the Florida real estate office.
-In 1997, Cumber joined the Jeb Bush gubernatorial campaign working on both the finance and political operations in Broward and Palm Beach counties.
+In 1997, he joined the Jeb Bush gubernatorial campaign working on both the finance and political operations in Broward and Palm Beach counties.
 He later served on the 1999 Inaugural Committee.
 Beginning in 1999, Cumber joined a government relations and business development firm as an associate, where he led the efforts to create the Network Access Point of the Americas.
 From 2000 to 2002 he joined Orlando-based EPIK Communications, where he managed Public Affairs and Business Development strategy.

-In January 2002, Cumber was named Vice President of Public Affairs at Florida East Coast Industries, then a publicly traded company on the NYSE (Ticker: FLA).
-Cumber was responsible for coordinating initiatives to introduce passenger rail service along the Florida East Coast Railway corridor.
+In January 2002, Cumber was named vice president of Public Affairs at Florida East Coast Industries, then a publicly traded company on the NYSE (Ticker: FLA).
+He was responsible for coordinating initiatives to introduce passenger rail service along the Florida East Coast Railway corridor.
 Florida East Coast Industries was acquired by Fortress Investment Group L.L.C in May 2007.